AdS$_{3}$ spacetime wormhole fluctuations and their impact on false vacuum decay: The tunneling action

 The regularized volume of the AdS$_{3}$ handlebody can be obtained from the regularized Euclidean Einstein-Hilbert action of the AdS$_{3}$ spacetime, defined as~\cite{HSB,KK}

-Here, $\Lambda$ represents the cosmological constant ($\Lambda<0$). $K$ and $\gamma$ represent the trace of the extrinsic curvature and the induced metric on the boundary, respectively.
-The term $Count.$ represents the counterterm for removing the logarithmic divergence~\cite{KK}.
-The details discussion about this counterterm can be found in~\cite{HSB}.
+Here, $\Lambda$ is the cosmological constant ($\Lambda<0$), while $K$ and $\gamma$ represent the trace of the extrinsic curvature and the induced metric on the boundary, respectively.
+The term $Count.$ refers to the counterterm used to remove the logarithmic divergence~\cite{KK}.
+A detailed discussion of this counterterm can be found in~\cite{HSB}.
 The regularized action \eqref{eq:3.21} and the Euclidean Einstein-Hilbert action $-\int dx^{3}\sqrt{g}(R/2-\Lambda)$ correspond to the same dynamical equation.